usdaud/algotradinglib.github.io/en/pedia/t/timing_models_in_trading.md

 ### Trend Following

 [Trend following](../t/trend_following.md) models aim to capitalize on sustained price movements in a given direction.
-These models use indicators like moving averages, MACD (Moving Average Convergence Divergence), and the Average Directional Index (ADX) to identify and follow trends.
+These models use indicators like moving averages, MACD (Moving Average Convergence Divergence), and the [Average Directional Index](../a/average_directional_index_(adx).md) (ADX) to identify and follow trends.
 The strategy is to enter trades in the direction of the trend and stay invested until the trend shows signs of reversal.

 **Example**: A trend-following model may signal a buy when the price of an asset is above its moving average and sell when the price falls below.